haileytapia/portfolio/microsoft/qsharp-quickstart.md

 The resulting state of both qubits is the Bell pair <img src="https://latex.codecogs.com/svg.image?\frac{1}{\sqrt{2}}" alt="One over the square root of two." width="15"/>(∣00⟩ + ∣11⟩).

 {: .tip }
-> To learn how the Hadamard and CNOT operations transform the state of the qubits, see [Creating entanglement with quantum operations](https://learn.microsoft.com/en-us/azure/quantum/concepts-entanglement#creating-entanglement-with-quantum-operations).
+> To learn how the Hadamard and controlled-NOT operations transform the state of the qubits, see [Creating entanglement with quantum operations](https://learn.microsoft.com/en-us/azure/quantum/concepts-entanglement#creating-entanglement-with-quantum-operations).

 ### Display the entangled state